myltik/azure-docs.ru-ru/articles/application-insights/app-insights-powershell-alerts.md

-## Пример 1
+## <a name="example-1"></a>Example 1

-Я хочу получать электронные сообщения, если в среднем за 5 минут ответ сервера на HTTP-запросы выполняется дольше 1 секунды. Мой ресурс Application Insights называется IceCreamWebApp, и он находится в группе ресурсов Fabrikam. Я владелец подписки Azure.
+Email me if the server's response to HTTP requests, averaged over 5 minutes, is slower than 1 second.
+My Application Insights resource is called IceCreamWebApp, and it is in resource group Fabrikam.
+I am the owner of the Azure subscription.

-GUID — это идентификатор подписки (не ключ инструментирования приложения).
+The GUID is the subscription ID (not the instrumentation key of the application).

     Add-AlertRule -Name "slow responses" `
      -Description "email me if the server responds slowly" `